Clan Brodie

 Clan Brodie is a Scottish clan whose origins are uncertain.
 The first known Brodie chiefs were the Thanes of Brodie and Dyke in Morayshire.
-The Brodies were present in several clan conflicts, and during the civil war were ardent covenanters.
-They resisted involvement in the Jacobite uprisings, and the chief's family later prospered under the British Empire in colonial India.
+The Brodies were present in several clan conflicts and, during the civil war, were ardent covenanters.
+They had indirect involvement in the Jacobite uprising of 1715 but none with that of 1745.
+Some members of the family worked for the British East India Company in the 18th Century.

 Origins of the name

 Early references to Brodie were written as Brochy, Brothy, Brothie, Brothu, or Brode.

-Various meanings to the name Brodie have been advanced, but given the Brodies uncertain origin, and the varying ways Brodie has been pronounced/written, these remain but suppositions.
+Various meanings to the name Brodie have been advanced, but given the Brodies' uncertain origin, and the varying ways Brodie has been pronounced/written, these remain but suppositions.
 Some of the suggestions that have been advanced as to the meaning of the name Brodie are: